 Here at The CountyClean Group, we provide high quality and low-cost cesspit and septic tank emptying services for all sectors including domestic, industrial, commercial, utilities and marine for when a property or site cannot connect to the mains sewerage system.

 Whether you are a homeowner with a septic tank or cesspit in a remote location or you manage a large commercial business, we will arrange and carry out your septic tank and cesspit emptying quickly with minimum fuss.
-We can also collect waste from sewage treatment plants.
+We can also collect waste from sewage treatment plants,portaloos and other types of sewage tanks.

 Getting your septic tank or cesspit emptied regularly helps to avoid the risk of overflow, blockage and costly damage to your sewage system and the environment.